Wiradjuri/Ghostit-Messenger/README.md

 **Registration and Login**

 1. **Register a new user** by providing a username and password.
-2. **Login with your credentials.** Note that only verified users can access the main features.
+2. **Login with your credentials.**
-   - This is done by the person running the app by manually changing the verified status in the database table `users` or by running `verifyusers.py`.

 **Sending a Message**

 1. **Compose a Message:**
    - Fill in the sender (which can be any name), receiver (any name), message, and optionally attach a file.
+20MB MAXZ
    - Provide the private key password, which you and the receiver should already know.
 2. **Send:**
    - The message and file are encrypted and stored in the database.